sruthiravindra/wordofmouth/README.md

 - rename ServicesPage.js to WorkerSearchPage.js ?
 - instead of fetching all reviews when the app loads, fetch reviews in a useEffect from within WorkerCard.js and WorkerProfilePage.js.
 I don't think the reviews will be kept anywhere in the Redux store, so do even need a reviews slice?

+### style guide
+- Single quotes are default, only use double quotes where necessary.
+- All variable naming is in camel case (excluding component names which should have the first letter capitalized).
+- All HTTP requests are made with the axios functions in the [axiosConfig.js](/src/utils/axiosConfig.js) file.
+- All forms are built with the Formik library.
+- All font awesome icons should use the FontAwesomeIcon component provided by the @fortawesome/react-fontawesome library.
+- Imports go at the top of the file.
+Any 3rd party imports go first, followed by local imports.
+- File names are in camel case (excluding component files, which should have the first letter capitalized).

 ## Cloud Functions -- DEPRECATED AFTER SWITCH TO MONGODB